-Giovanni Lipella is classed as one of the advanced via ferratas so before adding it to your Dolomiti bucket list, make sure you have proper experience and equipment to tackle it!
+Giovanni Lipella is classed as one of the advanced via ferratas so before adding it to your Dolomiti bucket list, make sure you have the proper experience and equipment to tackle it!

-Guide To The Via Ferrata Giovanni Lipella In The Italian DoLomites
+Via Ferrata Giovanni Lipella – The Stats:

-16.5 km / 10.25 miles
+Distance: 16.5 km / 10.25 mi

-1300 m / 4265 feet
+Elevation gain: 1300 m / 4265 ft

 Where does the via ferrata Giovanni Lipella start?

-This article describes the loop from rifugio Angelo Dibona.
+This article describes the loop from Rifugio Angelo Dibona.
 From Cortina, the drive should take no longer than 30 minutes.